-Given that the CMB temperature and E-mode polarization signals are expected to contain significantly more power than the B-mode polarization signal, the potential for leakage from Tor E into B is a central issue for any BB analysis.
-The leakage from a number of instrumental effects-gain mismatch, differential pointing, differential beam ellipticity, incorrect polarization angles, crosstalk, etc.-appears (to first order) as a spatially local leakage of the T or E skies into B. In other words, the leakage appears as a convolution of T or E into B. Here we describe a process, "convolutional cleaning," by which we reduce the impact of convolutional $(T, E) \rightarrow B$ leakage.
-The basic idea is to use the CMB T and E modes themselves to estimate and project out convolutional leakage for O(100) convolution kernels per spectral band.
-After applying this cleaning, we are largely insensitive to any potential parity-violating cosmological TB or EB signal.
+Given that the CMB temperature and E-mode polarization signals are expected to contain significantly more power than the B-mode polarization signal, the potential for leakage from T or E into B is a central issue for any BB analysis.
+The leakage from a number of instrumental effects - gain mismatch, differential pointing, differential beam ellipticity, incorrect polarization angles, crosstalk, etc. - appears (to first order) as a spatiallylocal leakage of the T or E skies into B. In other words, the leakage appears as a convolution of T or E into B. Here we describe a process, "convolutional cleaning", by which we reduce the impact of convolutional $(T, E) \to B$ leakage.
+The basic idea is to use the CMB T and Emodes themselves to estimate and project out convolutional leakage for O(100) convolution kernels per spectral band.
+We note that, after applying this cleaning, we are largely insensitive to any potential parity-violating cosmological TB or EB signal.